 4. Are My Readers Going to Learn Anything New?

 It goes without saying, but this aspect of blogging is often overlooked.
 We often think that we have some great insight that we need to share with our audience as soon as possible.
 But more often than not, we end up reinventing the wheel.
 How do we know if we’re actually crafting a story that adds value?

 We’ve come up with a very simple trick to verify this.
 Since we’re writing from experience, we ask ourselves one single question:

 Would this article have helped me if I had read it a year ago?

 We can easily extrapolate this and think about all our peers and other creative professionals that could profit from what we have to say.
-Fairly simple question, completely bulletproof.
-And it works so well with previous questions, like a final piece of the puzzle.
+A fairly simple question, one that's completely bulletproof.
+And it works so well with previous questions - like a final piece of the puzzle.

 Note that this checklist is an integral part of our editorial process, and it might seem a little out of context when taken on its own.
 Therefore, we’re going to finalize the story about our content marketing process in the coming weeks.
 We’ll talk about the whole process, from start to finish, referencing the articles that already explored the most important individual steps - research, planning, storytelling, and QA.